jasonustc/caffe-multigpu/README.md

 1. Visual Studio 2013

-2. Cuda 7.5 (**you should install cuda after the installation of Visual Studio 2013 to incorporate cuda vs integration into VS**)
+2. Cuda 7.5 (&nbsp;**you should install cuda after the installation of Visual Studio 2013 to incorporate cuda vs integration into VS**)

 3. OpenCV 2.4.9